CERAWeek

-CERAWeek is an annual energy conference organized by the information and insights company S&P Global in Houston, Texas.
-The conference provides a platform for discussion on a range of energy-related topics; CERAWeek 2019 featured sessions on the world economic outlook, geopolitics, energy policy and regulation, climate change and technological innovation, among other topics.
-The conference features prominent speakers from energy, policy, technology, and financial industries, and is chaired by Pulitzer Prize winner Daniel Yergin, vice-chairman, IHS Markit and Jamey Rosenfield, vice chair, CERAWeek, senior vice president, IHS Markit.
-Both are co-founders of Cambridge Energy Research Associates.
+CERAWeek is an annual conference for the energy industry held in Houston, Texas.
+Organized by S&P Global, the event gathers executives, government officials, and leaders from the energy, technology, and financial sectors.
+It was founded in 1983 by Daniel Yergin and James Rosenfield as the executive conference for their firm, Cambridge Energy Research Associates (CERA).

-The 39th annual CERAWeek conference, scheduled for March 9 to 13, 2020, in Houston, Texas, was canceled.
+The conference program addresses topics such as energy markets, geopolitics, climate change, and technological innovation.
+It consists of two main, concurrent programs: the Executive Conference and the Innovation Agora, the latter of which was introduced in 2017 to focus on emerging technologies.
+The event has been described by the Financial Times as "the Davos of energy," by Politico as the "industry’s Super Bowl," and by CNBC as "the world’s preeminent energy conference."

 Speakers and Attendees

 CERAWeek attracts executives, government officials and thought leaders from the energy, policy, technology, and financial industries to Houston each year.
 In 2019, there were over 5,500 delegates from over 1,000 organizations representing 85 countries.
 These include over 650 CEOs and Chairmen, over 1,400 C-Suite executives and over 90 ministers and government representatives.
 Participants encompass all regions and industry segments: oil, natural gas, electric power, coal, nuclear and renewables; as well as technology, finance, mobility and more.

-Recent Speakers at CERAWeek have included:
+Speakers at CERAWeek have, over the years, included: